ai-1st/mcp-ws/README.md

 ## Overview

-`mcp-ws` is designed to be complementary to [ws-mcp](https://github.com/nick1udwig/ws-mcp), which wraps stdio servers with websockets.
+`mcp-ws` is designed to be complementary to [ws-mcp](https://github.com/nick1udwig/ws-mcp), which wraps stdio MCP servers with websockets.
 This tool provides the client-side functionality, allowing you to connect to those websocket servers from your terminal.

 Unlike [wscat](https://github.com/websockets/wscat), `mcp-ws` doesn't output prompts like `>` and `<` which can confuse MCP clients.